sequ3l/docker-chinook/README.md

 **Other**:

-- There is an SQLite Chinook Database located at .data/sqlite/chinook.db which can be access with the SQLite command line.
+- There is an SQLite Chinook Database located at .data/sqlite/chinook.sql which should the need arise.
 - [DBeaver](https://dbeaver.io/) is a great multi-database GUI available on all major platforms if feel the need to explore the database structures visually.

 **License**: